©1978

 war is raging and all that is touched is laid to waste.
 In

 similar confusion most people spend their lives.
-A unity of minds and wills LS

 needed, but we are as personalities divided.
 In all of us want